 Summer 2015 marked the debut of our brand new, state-of-the-art deck, bar & lounge on Quincy's beautiful waterfront.
 And this summer season is going to be even better and more fun with the addition of our massive, hand-built raw bar which will feature the freshest shellfish from local waters, all shucked to order!
 There's nothing better than ice cold oysters and cocktails as you relax by the water on a warm summer evening!
 Our custom deck also boasts a huge bar, comfortable and stylish new furniture, beautiful landscaping, a modern sound system, HD televisions and an unbeatable ocean view ideal for summer dining.
 Dining outside is not the same as dining outside by the water!
 Come join us and find out why for yourself!

 Picturesque water views.
 Hazy sunsets.
 Moonlit nights.
 Gentle breezes.
 The old song had it right.
 There is nothing better than sitting on the dock of the bay.
-Nestled inside Bay Pointe Marina in Quincy, on the South Shore of Massachusetts, The Inn at Bay Pointe sits on the docks amongst the boats and alongside the bay and offers a spectacular New England backdrop for both innovative and traditional fin fare fresh from local markets.
+Nestled inside Bay Pointe Marina in Quincy, on the South Shore of Massachusetts, Bay Pointe Waterfront sits on the docks amongst the boats and alongside the bay and offers a spectacular New England backdrop for both innovative and traditional fin fare fresh from local markets.
 In the summer months, relax and watch the boats drift by from our large seaside deck or dine year round inside where nearly every seat in our dining room overlooks the water and adjacent marina and a sophisticated nautical décor creates an ambiance of simple elegance.

 For seafood lovers, the chef offers the "Bay Pointe Fish Market Menu", a separate selection above and beyond the daily menus that boasts a variety of fresh fish that can be prepared to your specifications.
 The fish offered on any given day depends on seasonality and availability and will change on a daily basis depending on what our fishermen can supply, just like an actual fish market.